Proudly Serving Dallas-Fort Worth and Surrounding Areas

 Find a Location

 Mr. Restore now has offices in Dallas-Fort Worth, Amarillo, and Oklahoma City.

-We recommend putting together a list or a home inventory of the valuable items in your home, the cost to replace them with a similar item and then tally up the total.
-It would be prudent to have contents coverage exceeding that amount.
+We recommend putting together a list or a home inventory of the valuable items in your home, the cost to replace them with a similar item, and then tallying up the total.
+It would be prudent to have content coverage exceeding that amount.
 If you have valuable, expensive items, such as a Picasso painting or luxury rug, but have the standard contents coverage of $2,000, insurance will only send you a check for $2,000.
 When in doubt, consult with your agent or ask our experienced professionals for advice.
-Creating a home inventory will be helpful during the claims process, and will ensure you have the appropriate coverage for the total cost of your possessions.
+Creating a home inventory will be helpful during the claims process and will ensure you have the appropriate coverage for the total cost of your possessions.

 December 30, 2021